linuxone-community-cloud/technical-resources/3.0/deploy-virtual-server.md

 2. First time setup
 3. Deploy your LinuxONE virtual server
 4. Log in to your LinuxONE virtual server
-5. Activate Container Service
+5. Add Container Service to your account
-6. Log in to your IBM Cloud Private
-7. Explore IBM Cloud Private and Create your first container

 ## Step 1.
 Request access to LinuxONE Community Cloud.
 1) In a browser, go to the [LinuxONE Community Cloud website](https://developer.ibm.com/linuxone).